marchdown/haskell-cocoa-currency-converter-example/readme.md

 Current implementation (GHC output binary)
 ===========================================

-OK, the project build.
+OK, this method works.
 Here's the workflow:

 * A normal xcode build is performed using `main` from `HSOBJC_dummy_C.m`.
 * `HSOBJC_dummy_C.m` also defines symbol place holders for exported Haskell functions